-1. The quality of the wooden poles
+Reason 1: Bad quality of the wooden poles

-If they don’t build the houses in Amsterdam on poles, the houses would simply sink into the swampy ground.
-The Amsterdam soil consists of 11 meters of soft peat and clay before the poles hit the first solid layer of sand.
+All houses in Amsterdam are built on piles, drilled meters deep into the wet soil.
+If you build the houses without a sturdy pole, the house would quickly sink into the swampy ground.
+In the old days the piles were made of wood.
+The Amsterdam soil consists of 11 meters of soft peat and clay before the wood pole hit the first solid layer of sand.

 Why buildings in Amsterdam look skewed